AeroBytesNL/AllDayBot/README.md

-# Adje
+# AllDayBot

-Official github repo for adje
+The main Discord bot for the AllDayTech&Gaming community

 run `pip -r requirements.txt` to install required packages